-The final passageway for the flow of urine out of the body.
+The urethra is the final passageway for the flow of urine out of the body.
 The urethra is a thin-walled tube that conveys urine from the floor of the urinary bladder to the outside.
 The opening to the outside is the external urethral orifice.
 The mucosal lining of the urethra is transitional epithelium.
 The wall also contains smooth muscle fibers and is supported by connective tissue.

 The internal urethral sphincter surrounds the beginning of the urethra, where it leaves the urinary bladder.
 This sphincter is smooth (involuntary) muscle.
 Another sphincter, the external urethral sphincter, is skeletal (voluntary) muscle and encircles the urethra where it goes through the pelvic floor.
 These two sphincters control the flow of urine through the urethra.